nais/doc/docs/persistence/kafka/how-to/manage-acl.md

 # Manage access

-This guide will show you how to manage access to your topic
+This guide will show you how to manage access to your topic.

 ## Prerequisites